tobiasbriones/blog/philosophy/everything-is-relative/index.md

 Everything is a domain, homogeneity is key for pureness.

-The root is not low-level or high-level as is, it depends on the observer.
+The root of a tree is not low-level or high-level as is, it depends on the observer.

 You can always take a subtree, and its root role will change.

 The business logic can be high-level for the business but then the presentation layer is a low-level detail.

-For the end-user is the other way around.
-We moved the observers or the frame of reference.

 If you chop a tree you still get a tree, but if you chop a pyramid it'll stop working as they're not homogeneous.